matthodgson/berkeley/README.md

 NOTES:

 1. This Zen5-based theme uses Sass/Compass.
+If you want to edit the included Sass files and recompile the existing css files, get the latest version of Sass (3.2 or later).
+You do not need Sass to use this theme if you will not be changing the Sass files.

   For more information on using Sass/Compass, read sass/README.txt